LuanGolivr/AlgorithmProblems/README.md

 # Algs
-Here you will find some algorithm ive got learned  or ive been trainning and some Leetcode problems as well
+Here you will find some algorithm I've got learnt  or I've been trainning and some Leetcode problems as well.